Flundrahn/neosofle/README.md

 - Guide to ZMK firmware?
 - Guide to others?

+## 3D Models

+Most of the used footprints have linked 3D models to aid in visualization and case design, either from the default KiCad libraries or from marbastlib.
+To use them ensure you have the relevant library installed using standard paths.

+They have not been checked for accuracy.

 # License

 This project is licensed under the CERN Open Hardware License v2 - Strongly Reciprocal (CERN-OHL-S).